Skip to content

 Background & Motivation

-Multi-focus image fusion (MFIF) aims to fuse multiple images of the same scene captured at different focal lengths into a single all-in-focus image.
-The core challenge lies in generating decision maps with precise boundaries.
-Existing methods suffer from two categories of problems:
+Multi-focus image fusion (MFIF) aims to fuse multiple images of the same scene taken at different focal lengths into a single all-focus image.
+The core challenge lies in generating a decision map with precise boundaries.
+Existing methods face two main issues:

-End-to-end deep learning methods: directly generate fused images but struggle to maintain spatial consistency with source images.
+End-to-end deep learning methods: These generate fused images directly but struggle to maintain spatial consistency with the source images.

-Decision-map-based deep learning methods: use networks to predict focused/defocused regions, but internal mechanisms are uninterpretable (black-box), leading to spurious edges and artifacts in decision maps.
+Decision map-based deep learning methods: These use networks to predict focused/defocused regions, but the internal mechanisms are uninterpretable (black box), leading to pseudo-edges and burrs in the decision maps.

-Coupled neural P (CNP) systems are biologically inspired neural computation models motivated by the synchronous spiking mechanisms of the mammalian visual cortex, making them naturally suited for distinguishing focused from defocused regions.
-However, directly applying CNP to MFIF can cause abnormal sustained firing, making spike counts unable to accurately reflect focus differences.
-This paper addresses the issue by analyzing the dynamics of CNP neurons.
+Coupled Neural P (CNP) systems are biological neural computing models inspired by the synchronous pulsing mechanism of the mammalian visual cortex, naturally suited for distinguishing focused and defocused regions.
+However, when applying CNP directly to MFIF, neurons may exhibit abnormal continuous firing, preventing pulse counts from accurately reflecting focus differences.
+This paper addresses this issue by analyzing the dynamical mechanisms of CNP neurons.

 Method